kokopepe/powershellcreatingtime/intro/tools/evaluatingsometools.md

 GitHub Copilot is a popular choice for its powerful real-time code suggestions.

 * **Install:** In the Extensions Marketplace, search for and install the "GitHub Copilot" extension.
-* **Activation:** You'll need to have a GitHub Copilot subscription, but a free trial is often available.
+* **Activation:** You'll need to have a GitHub Copilot subscription, but a free trial is  available.
 You will be prompted to sign in to your GitHub account to authorize and activate the extension.
 * **How it Works:** As you type, Copilot provides inline code suggestions.
 Press `Tab` to accept the suggestion.

 #### **Amazon Q Developer (Free Tier Available)**